Skip to content

 Access

 You have the right to access any personal information we hold about you.
-To request your information, please contact us via our details below.
-We will need to take steps to ensure that you are authorised to request the information.
+To request copies of your information, please contact us via our details below.
+We will determine whether you are able to access the information.

-We are permitted to charge a reasonable fee to cover the costs of processing your request for information, however, we would only do so in exceptional circumstances, and we would let you know before processing your request.
+We can charge a reasonable fee to cover the costs of processing your request for information.
+However, we would only do so in exceptional circumstances, and we would let you know before processing your request.

 Correction

-You can request that we correct any information we hold about you if you consider that information is inaccurate.
+You can ask us to correct any information we hold about you if you consider that information is inaccurate.
 You can do this by contacting us via our details below.

 If we are unable to correct your information, we will advise you of the reason why and of your right to request that we attach your request to the information as a ‘statement of correction’.